codio-content/Javascript_Maze-Decomposition_and_abstractions_-arrays/.guides/content/Arrays-in-code-6c78.md

 This function lets you write things to the screen.
 If you want to add a new line afterwards (as we are doing in the examples), you set the second argument to be `true`.

 ## Array 1 example
-The first example show one way of creating and array.
+The first example shows one way of creating an array.
 We first create an empty array using

 ```javascript
 array1 = []